LairdCP/bl5340pa_manifest/README.md

 pip3 install -r bootloader/mcuboot/scripts/requirements.txt
 ```

+If you using the Nordic VS Code extension to build applications, then you must configure the extension to use the nRF and Zephyr repositories that are downloaded using west.

 ## Custom Board Files

 The BL5340PA DVK board file can be used as a template for creating a custom board file.
-The BL5340PA DVK shares common items with the BL5340 DVK board file.
-Another example is the nRF5340DK which uses the same processor as the BL5340.
+The BL5340PA DVK is very similar (but not identical) to the BL5340 DVK.
+Both board files are based on the nRF5340 files.

 ### Pin forwarding